Sherri Hill: Career

-Various celebrities have worn Hill's designs for various red carpet, charity and social events.
+Various celebrities have worn Hill's designs for red carpet, charity and social events.
 One of the dresses of the Sherri Hill brand, style 1403, was worn by Selena Gomez while performing in a 2011 concert.
 Kendall Jenner and Nicole Polizzi are also fans.

 Hill was on Google's annual "Year in Search" results for the top-trending fashion designers in 2014.

 New York Fashion Week

 In 2011, Sherri Hill debuted at New York Fashion Week in the Trump Tower.
 This was Kendall Jenner's first runway show.

-World-famous model, Carmen Dell’Orefice also walked the 2011 Sherri Hill runway as well as Miss China 2011 Luo Zilin, and Miss USA 2011 Alyssa Campanella.
+World-famous model Carmen Dell’Orefice also walked the 2011 Sherri Hill runway, as well as Miss China 2011 Luo Zilin, and Miss USA 2011 Alyssa Campanella.

-In September 2012, Hill debuted her Spring 2013 collection at New York Fashion Week in the Trump Tower with Kendall and Kylie Jenner and Miss Universe 2008 Dayana Mendoza on the runway.
+In September 2012, Hill debuted her Spring 2013 collection at New York Fashion Week in the Trump Tower, with Kendall and Kylie Jenner, and Miss Universe 2008 Dayana Mendoza on the runway.

 At the 2013 New York Fashion Week, Sherri Hill held an 'Evening By Sherri Hill' show at the Trump Tower.
 Hill debuted her new prom and couture collections in front of several celebrities, including the Duck Dynasty family.
-Sadie Robertson, the 16-year-old daughter of Willie Robertson of Duck Commander, walked in the runway show modelling the 'Sadie Robertson Live Original' range.
+Sadie Robertson, the 16-year-old daughter of Willie Robertson of Duck Commander, walked in the runway show modeling the 'Sadie Robertson Live Original' range.

-At the February, 2016 NYFW show, Sherri Hill's show was held at Gotham Hall and in addition to Sadie Robertson, she had Miss Universe, Pia Alonzo Wurtzbach walk the runway in New York.

 Television appearances

-Keeping Up with the Kardashians (2011) as herself (Season 6, Episode 2) Kendall Jenner is hired to walk her first New York Fashion Week runway show by Sherri Hill.
+Keeping Up with the Kardashians (2011) as herself (Season 6, Episode 2):